A Rigorous Derivation of the Functional Renormalisation Group Equation: A Renormalisation Theorem

-Finally, it is clear that $(iii) \implies (i)$ since $Z$ is continuous as $\mathcal{S}$ is compactly generated. \end{proof} It would now be most tempting to conclude that there is some sort of Attouch-Wets topology on $\mathcal{S}$ with respect to which $Z_n$ converges to $Z$.
-Since we shall be concerned with convex conjugates a continuity theorem as in \cite{src:Beer:AttouchWetsConvergence} for nuclear spaces would be extremely useful.
-However, to my knowledge Attouch-Wets convergence has not yet been studied outside the realm of Banach spaces so that no such result is available at the time of this writing. \begin{definition} Let $X$ be a Hausdorff, locally convex topological vector space and $f : X \to \bar{\mathbb{R}}$ a proper convex and lower semicontinuous function.
-Furthermore, equip $X'$ with a topology $\tau$ at least as fine as the weak-$\ast$ topology.
-Then, the \textbf{convex conjugate (Legendre-Fenchel transform)} $f^\ast : X' \to \bar{\mathbb{R}}$ of $f$ is defined as
+Thus $Z_n^p$ Mosco-converges to $Z^p$ and corollary \ref{cor:WeakConvergenceBanach} applies. \end{proof} It would now be most tempting to conclude that there is some sort of Attouch-Wets topology on $\mathcal{S}$ with respect to which $Z_n$ converges to $Z$.
+However, to the knowledge of the author, there have not been many studies of generalisations of Attouch-Wets convergence to non-normed spaces.
+Consequently, no such result is available at the time of this writing.
+Before coming to the final theorem stating the weak convergence of measures in terms of Attouch-Wets convergence of conjugate functions, we need another short lemma. \begin{lemma} Let $f : \mathcal{S} \to \bar{\mathbb{R}}$ be proper convex and lower semicontinuous.
+Then $f$ is a continuous function $\mathcal{S} \to \mathbb{R}$ if and only if its convex conjugate (Legendre-Fenchel transform) $f^c$ is supercoercive. \end{lemma} \begin{proof} Let $B \subseteq \mathcal{S}(\mathbb{R}^d)$ be balanced, bounded and hence precompact.
+Hence, by Fenchel-Moreau,